Reach Out Today

 Second, you and your family can agree to not give gifts this year and instead come together for more meaningful activities.
 This could include playing board games or watching movies indoors, or just enjoying quality time together.

 You can also consider starting a new tradition such as White Elephant.
 White Elephant is a holiday gift-swapping game where each participant brings one present that can be appropriate for just about anyone.
+Making gift-giving into a fun activity, like group exchanges or playful games, can help reduce stress and bring more joy to the experience.
 This helps take some of the pressure off those who worry that they won’t choose the ideal gift.

 Holiday Family Gathering